Search This Blog

 Modus operandi: YouTube allows users to upload, view and share videos.
 Users can also comment on these videos.
 YouTube’s main source of revenue is advertising, both on the site itself and within videos.
 YouTube also makes money from sponsored partnerships with content providers such as MGM, who upload full-length content such as films or TV series episodes onto the service.

-YouTube hosts a wide variety of content, from user-produced content, both amateur and professional, to official video channels that upload movie trailers and clips, music videos, concert footage and so on.
+movie trailers and clips, music videos, concert footage and so on.

 Value: $4.5 billion (Youku Tudou Inc. at the time of writing)